-- b.
-LULAC Associational Standing - 13.
-LULAC has more than 1,000 LULAC councils nationwide.
+b.
+LULAC Associational Standing

+- 13. LULAC has more than 1,000 LULAC councils nationwide.
 LULAC's members pay dues and include Texas Latino registered voters who are injured by Defendants' dilution of Latino voting strength, as those members reside, have voted, and intend to vote in the future in areas where, as described below, Defendants could have created additional Latino citizen voting age majority districts but failed to do so, or weakened districts through manipulation of their composition to reduce Latino opportunity to elect their candidates of choice.
 LULAC members also elect leadership and serve as the organization's leadership.
 LULAC members participate in and guide the organization's efforts, both at the local council level, where members regularly meet, and at the organization-wide level each year at the LULAC national convention, when members serving as national delegates convene to discuss issues, set policies, and elect the organization's national leadership.
 Thus, LULAC has associational standing to challenge those districts. - 14.
-One example of the harm to LULAC's membership is LULAC Member A.3 LULAC Member A lives and votes in the Central City area of Corpus Christi.
+One example of the harm to LULAC's membership is LULAC Member A. LULAC Member A lives and votes in the Central City area of Corpus Christi.
 LULAC Member A is a Latino registered voter and plans to vote again in future elections.
 In the challenged plan, LULAC Member A lives in CD27 which has 49.2% HCVAP and is not a Latino opportunity district.
-LULAC Member A also lives in ED2 which, as described below, is a "packed" Latino district.
 LULAC Member A lives in an area where two or more balanced HCVAP majority districts can and should be created that will provide Latino voters the opportunity to elect their preferred candidate.
-One such example of a Latino opportunity district is LULAC Proposed CD27, where LULAC Member A also lives as well as LULAC Proposed ED2.
-Because LULAC Member A lives in a district where Latino voters are "packed" instead of in a Latino majority district that offers the opportunity to elect the Latino preferred candidate, LULAC Member A's vote is diluted.
-LULAC Member A is further injured by the changes in the challenged redistricting plan bearing more heavily on Latino voters than Anglos.
+One such example of a Latino opportunity district is LULAC Proposed CD27, where LULAC Member A also lives.
+Because LULAC Member A does not live in a Latino majority district that offers the opportunity to elect the Latino preferred candidate, LULAC

-3 The names of the members of plaintiff organizations are provided to the Court in Exhibit A, filed with the Court under seal.
+&lt;sup>3 The names of the members of plaintiff organizations are provided to the Court in Dkt.
+440 which is Exhibit A to LULAC Plaintiffs' Third Amended Complaint, filed with the Court under seal.